kube-logging/kube-logging.github.io/docs/operation/error-output.md

 weight: 1100
 ---

-This section describes how to collect Fluentd error messages (those messages that sent to the [@ERROR label](https://docs.fluentd.org/configuration/config-file#error-label) from another plugin in Fluentd).
+This section describes how to collect Fluentd error messages (messages that are sent to the [@ERROR label](https://docs.fluentd.org/configuration/config-file#error-label) from another plugin in Fluentd).

 > Note: It depends on the specific plugin implementation what messages sent to the @ERROR label.
 A simple example is a parsing plugin that failes to parse a line and send that line to the @ERROR label.